by Philip

 Wildlife: Barn swallows.
 Turkey vultures.
 Pelicans.
 Heron.
 Red-tailed hawk.
 Deer.

 Plants: Red hot pokers.
-Many, many eucalyptus.
+Many, many eucalyptus trees.
 Sea thrift.
 Very colourful flowers all along the coast.

-Things we saw: Westport Cemetery with a beautiful view over the sea.
+Things we saw: Westport Cemetery with a white picket fence and beautiful view over the sea.
 Surfers.
 A sign set in the cycleway pavement that read ‘Mexico 673 miles.
 Oregon —‘ but the second mileage had been worn away.

 People we spoke to or saw: Sunny and Sally.
-They told us the old 101 just fell into the ocean to the south years ago.
+They talked a little about the political situation, and told us the old 101 just fell into the ocean to the south years ago.
 They also told us that about 30 years ago a PCH cyclist arrived during a storm, literally entered and fell on the floor soaked and exhausted.
 They put him in a room with a lit fire and he stayed for several days.
 He had no money and they called his sister to pay the bill!
 The lovely lady-owner of the shop at Westport where we stopped to thank them for offering to stay open to provide supper for us yesterday during the power cut.
-A man at a viewpoint who took photos for us and said we are super visible, he could see us two miles away and knew something was going on with our high-vis jackets and flashing lights.
-C and I chatted to two men at a small marine centre beside the cycle way.
+A man at a viewpoint who took photos for us and said we are super visible, he could see us two miles away and thought we were a construction site with our high-vis jackets and flashing lights.
+Cathy and I chatted to two men at a small marine centre beside the cycle way.
 Ray from Westerham, pushing his laden bike up the hill, our first encounter with another PCH cyclist and our first (and ultimately our only) encounter with a UK cyclist.
-He started at the Mexican border, cycled to San Francisco, got the train to Seattle and was heading for his flight home from SFO next week.
+He started at the Mexican border, cycled to San Francisco then due to the ferocious headwind took the train to Seattle and rode south.
+He was heading for his flight home from SFO next week.

 Shopping: Safeway, Fort Bragg.